Loading...

 Workforce software has historically been built for the median employer.
 That median employer has relatively uniform pay structures, simple overtime rules, no contract obligations governing internal job postings, and no formal grievance process.
 The tools reflect those assumptions.

 But a significant portion of the workforce operates under collective bargaining agreements — in healthcare, manufacturing, logistics, utilities, education, and public services.
-For these employers, the gap between what workforce software does and what the CBA requires has been filled by spreadsheets, manual workarounds, and institutional knowledge held by a few people who know the contract well enough to apply it correctly.
+For these employers, the gap between what workforce software does and what the CBA requires has been filled by spreadsheets, manual operations, and institutional knowledge held by a few people who know the contract well enough to apply it correctly.

 For HR leaders and operations managers at unionized organizations, that is a meaningful shift.